2.1 Applicants / Candidates

 - Applicants will be evaluated and prioritized - those who exceed the minimum qualifications [or meet any noted preferred qualifications] will be given preference over those who simply meet the minimum qualifications.

 - Applicants subsequently selected for interviews will be considered possible ‘candidates' for the position vacancy.

 2.2 Pre-Interview Requirements

-2.1.2 All candidates must complete an application as part of the interview process, preferably prior to the actual interview date.
+2.2.1 All candidates must complete an application as part of the interview process, preferably prior to the actual interview.

-2.2.2 Interviewers are to formulate a list of questions which they intend to use with all candidates.
-The list must be forwarded to Human Resources for a compliance review and an approved list of questions will be returned to the interviewer.
+2.2.2 Interviewers must formulate a list of questions which they intend to use with all candidates interviewed.
+The list must be forwarded to Human Resources for a compliance review and an approved list will be returned to the interviewer.

 2.2.3 All candidates must be, at minimum, interviewed according to the questionnaire.
 Additional questions may arise from the candidate's responses but those should be for clarification and understanding of a candidate's response.

-2.2.4 A packet for each candidate to be interviewed containing a resume, application, questionnaire and post-interview evaluation form.
+2.2.4 A packet will be provided for each candidate to be interviewed containing a resume, application, questionnaire and post-interview evaluation form.